 It is agreed that competitors can be used to assist with these functions prior to and after completing their own round.
 Whilst carrying out one of these roles they are not permitted to discuss any aspects of their play or conditions of the course.
 Their purpose is to assist with speed of play by spotting or directing players.

+NO COMPETITOR CAN ENTER THE COURSE FOR ANY OTHER REASON.
 Should the organising committee require the use of competitors for these roles they must liaise with team representatives in advance so that it is coordinated effectively, and no competitor is put at a disadvantage by carrying out this extra duty.

 I.e., due consideration of travel time on and off the course and allowances to warm up and be ready for their designated start time.

-22. USE OF BUGGIES AT NATIONAL EVENTS.
+20. USE OF BUGGIES AT NATIONAL EVENTS.

 Competition Play.
 We want everyone to be able to take part in our Competitions and, if you have got a medical reason, you can receive permission to use a golf buggy.
 (England Golf).
 Permission to be granted from the Organizing Secretary or National Secretary, failure to receive permission will result in DQ from the competition round played whilst using the golf buggy.